BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 channels/website/aws/en_US/legal/approved/aws-uk-customer-switching-
 addendum.pdf) for customers with an Eligible Account, as defined in the AWS UK Switching Addendum.

+**1.31.** You may access certain Services without providing a payment method.
+Once AWS prompts you for a payment method, continued access to AWS may require you to provide and maintain a valid form of payment.

+**1.32.
+Sign up for AWS (new).**  If you sign up for AWS (new), available beginning August 17, 2026, and access the Services through AWS projects, the following Service Terms apply:

+**1.32.1.** AWS will create an AWS organization with a management account and member account (your project) on your behalf.
+You may create additional projects, each of which is a separate member account in your AWS organization.
+References to an “account” in the Agreement and the Policies include a project.

+**1.32.2.** If you are a project owner and invite team members to your project, you agree to disclose billing, project activity, and Builder ID profile information to these team members, and they will be End Users of your project.
+You are responsible for the conduct of End Users that you invite to your project, including Content they contribute to your project (“Contributed Content”), and for maintaining End User permissions for purposes of data security and access.

+**1.32.3.** If you join a project as a team member, you agree to disclose Builder ID profile information and project activity to the project owner, and you will be an End User into that project.
+Contributed Content you contribute as an End User is the Content of the project owner, and is not considered Your Content for the purposes of rights and obligations under the terms of this Agreement.
+Contributed Content may be viewed by others who have access to that project.
+Unless you enter into a license with other parties who have access to the project specifying different terms, you grant each party who has access to the project a nonexclusive, worldwide, irrevocable license to use, reproduce, prepare derivatives, distribute, perform, and display Contributed Content you contribute as an End User.
+You represent and warrant that you have all rights necessary to grant this license.

+**1.32.4.** To configure an AI services opt-out policy for your projects using AWS Organizations, select the opt-out mechanism in AWS Settings.

 ## 2\.
 Betas and Previews